anebz/finance/book-financial-freedom-sabatier.md

 To make as much money as possible, consider cutting expenses, optimizing fees/prices, minimizing taxes, building multiple income streams like side hustling, entrepreneurship.

-Find a side hustle that:

-* you can work for yourself
-* that pays well for your time
-* that you enjoy so you'll stick with it
-* that teaches you new skills
-* that has growth potential
-* that has passive income potential

 ## Chapter 6.
 Is it worth it?

 How to cut expenses, ask yourself these 11 questions before buying anything: